v-xchen-v/EloBench/README.md

     - *Model Configuration*: Allow configuration setting for each model(e.g., token limits, temperature settings for GPT-4)

 2. *Question Pool Management*
-    - *Question Database*:  A diverse and extensive database of questions, categorized by difficulty, type(factual, reasoning, etc), and topic
+    - *Question Database*:  A diverse and extensive database of questions.
+        - TODO: categorized by difficulty, type(factual, reasoning, etc), and topic
     - Randomized Question Selection: Mechanism for selection questions randomly to ensure a fair and unbais challenge for each model.

 3. *Answer Assessment*